We only have genitals because we have two sexes: male and female. Sexual reproduction goes back a long way in our evolutionary history.

 In a boy the Wolffian ducts develop into the male reproductive organs.
 The male ducts form the vas deferens (that connects the testes to the penis) as well as other tubes required for ejaculation of semen.
 In a female these ducts waste away.
 A man can ejaculate semen, including sperm (male genetic material) because of these glands and tubes that women don’t have.
 This is clear anatomical evidence that women are incapable of ejaculation.

 In a girl the Müllerian ducts develop into the female reproductive organs.
 The female ducts form the vagina, which leads into the womb (or uterus) where the foetus develops before birth.
 In a male embryo these Müllerian ducts disappear.
-This is clear anatomical evidence that the vagina is not involved in orgasm, which is a response common to both sexes.
-Anatomy that is not present in the male cannot be responsible for orgasm.
-There is no justification for female orgasm but male orgasm triggers ejaculation.
+This is clear anatomical evidence that the vagina (anatomy that is not present in the male) is not involved in orgasm, which is a response common to both sexes.
+Male ejaculation is the only justification for orgasm.
+Female orgasm is a hangover from how the sexes evolved.

 Men are lucky.
 The penis is both a reproductive organ and a sex organ.
 Unfortunately, the same is not true for the vagina.
 Men’s sex drive means that they want a partner to be equally enthusiastic about engaging in intercourse.
 Men ignore the anatomical precedents, which indicate very clearly that orgasm is achieved through anatomy that parallels the male (the clitoris) rather than anatomy that complements it (the vagina).
 The vagina complements the penis but only for reproductive purposes.